-1. Remove the three cap screws securing the spark arrester assembly to the muffler.

-2. Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.
+- Remove the cap screws securing the spark arrester assembly to the muffler; then remove the spark arrester. - 2.
+Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen. - NOTE: If the screen or gasket is damaged in any way, it must be replaced.